Mervinpais/Windows-14-beta-1-OLD-project/README.md

 Info about this project:
 ----============----
 Windows 14 VERSION: 1.0.2
-Windows 14 is an OS made by Mervinpais(Me) for the sole purpose of entertainment, we arent
+Windows 14 is an OS made by Mervinpais(Me) for the sole purpose of entertainment